fxpio/fxp-doctrine-extensions-bundle/Resources/doc/index.md

 Installation is a quick, 2 step process:

-1. Download Sonatra DoctrineExtensionsBundle using composer
+1. Download the bundle using composer
 2. Enable the bundle

-### Step 1: Download Sonatra DoctrineExtensionsBundle using composer
+### Step 1: Download the bundle using composer

 Add Sonatra DoctrineExtensionsBundle in your composer.json: